-45. The Rules recognize that more than one attorney may represent the same client in a matter or more than one individual may be the client in the same matter.
+50. These rules recognize that more than one attorney may represent the same client in a matter or more than one individual may be the client in the same matter.
 Where necessary to give plain meaning to these rules as applied to a given dispute, the terms "party," "attorney" or "client" shall be read in the plural.